On that fine sunny day, there was a realization.

 If you are still on the sideline when it comes to online job search, there are a few things which we think you should know:

-Given the fact that we are living in a highly competitive world, where the ratio of hires-to-applicant is almost always less than 10%, we have to try each and every avenue available for job search.
+Given the fact that we are living in a highly competitive world, where the ratio of hires-to-applicant is almost always less than 10%, we have to try every avenue available for job search.
 Online job search is no different.

 The low success rate of 10% is also based on the fact that many candidates either apply on wrong sites, look up 'wrong' profiles, or apply in a wrong way (keyword mismatch, ATS, resume formatting, etc.).